ENCCS/julia-for-hpda/content/sciml.rst

    # savefig("solutions_2.png")

-At the end of the script, we plot the true data and model prediction on the trajectory that was used for training data as well as a test trajectory with random initial values.
+At the end of the script, we plot the true data and model prediction on the trajectory that was used as training data as well as a test trajectory with random initial values.

 .. figure:: img/solutions_2.png